marekdlugos/kauzy/README.md

 Goals:
 1. Create an app that every country could use to increase the awareness of its citizens.
 2. Keep this solution apolitical.

+## Help Needed

+Because I have more stuff on the plate to figure out I would appreciate any help with coding.

 ## Key Features